jeffvance/kube_vol_provisioning/README.md

 NAME        LABELS    STATUS    VOLUME myclaim-1   map[]     Bound     pv0001
 ```
-Note that the size of the PVC is only 1Gi and the status is now shown as "Bound".
+Note that the size of the PVC is only 1Gi and that the status is now shown as "Bound".

 ###Create the First Pod Using RHGS Storage
 Once the claim (PVC) is bound to a persistent storage volume (PV) the next step is to create a pod to access that storage.
 The YAML file below creates such a pod.
 It runs a nginx container with a mount defined as  "/usr/share/nginx/html/test".
 The document root for nginx is typically "/usr/share/nginx/html" so only files in the "test" directory under the document root will be accessed from our RHGS volume.
 The nginx container listens on port 80 and defines a volume mount named "mypd" (my-persistent-disk) which uses the previously created "myclaim-1" claim.